Life of a Company - Part 2 Event Driven Filings - GP3

 When a company purchases its own shares, it cancels the shares on their return.
-If it cancels the shares immediately (this will be the case for all private companies and most plcs), it must deliver Form SH06 (which includes a statement of capital) to Companies House.
+If it cancels the shares immediately, it must deliver Form SH06 (which includes a statement of capital) to Companies House.

-However, a public company with qualifying shares may either cancel those shares immediately or hold them ‘in treasury’ for resale or transfer to an employees’ shares scheme at a later date (or it may cancel them at a later date).
+However, a company may either cancel those shares immediately or hold them 'in treasury' for resale or transfer to an employees' shares scheme at a later date (or it may cancel them at a later date).

 You must notify the initial purchase of 'treasury' shares to Companies House on Form SH03 and if you are cancelling those treasury shares immediately you must file Form SH06.